carac01/Django-REST-Framework/Lesson_1_Introduction.md

 {"ping": "pong!"}
 ```

-If you get lost on any step, do not hesitate to consult or download the code which was placed in GtHub repository:
+If you get lost on any step, do not hesitate to consult or download the code which was placed in GitHub repository:
 https://github.com/tanrax/example-of-crud-in-django-with-rest-framework

 Are you ready?
 Let's begin!